Lastbilshjulet/ratio/README.md

 - [x] Reading expenses
 - [x] Creating expenses
 - [x] Filter out expenses within group
-- [ ] Improve participation by allowing percentages and exclusions of users
 - [x] Comparing expenses in a group
+- [x] Improve styling on all viewports
 - [ ] Add darkmode toggle
+- [ ] Improve participation by allowing percentages and exclusions of users
+- [ ] Improve scrolling between "tabs" for expenses
-- [ ] Add redirect after log in in case of not being redirected there
+- [ ] Add redirect after log in to join group page
 - [ ] Add notifications.
 Example for when invite link is copied
-- [x] Improve styling on all viewports
 - [ ] More...